nehmea/MIMs/README.md

 # MIMs
 R code and Rmarkdown for the interview process

-  1-Rcode_MIM.R: R code used in the Rmarkdown
+  1- Rcode_MIM.R: R code used in the Rmarkdown

   2- Rmarkdown_MIM.rmd: Rmarkdown file